 Thinking of shelling out for the JR Pass and want to make sure you get your money’s worth?
-We have the perfect 7-day Japan itinerary for you—taking you all over the main island and back to Toyko!
+We have the perfect 7-day Japan itinerary to help you maximize your JR Pass.
+It takes you all over the main island and back to Tokyo!

-Those JR passes seem like a lot, but if you plan your trip right, you’ll soon be sitting back, relaxing and earning that money back in luxury.
-If you’re only planning to go to Kyoto and back, it may seem like a push, but if you’re going to shell out for the pass, you may as well stretch it out.
-Giving yourself a few days in Tokyo before starting the pass and you can have a 10-day break and still see plenty of the country, hitting all the major stops and ticking off those bucket-list sights.
-This is not a tour for those who like a lie-in though, with lots of travel and plenty of early starts, you’ll be pretty tired by the end of it.
-A week is a long time though, and if it’s all you’ve got in Japan, then why not make it count?
+Give yourself a few days in Tokyo before starting the pass and you can have a 10-day break and still see plenty of the country.
+With this itinerary, you’ll hit all the major bucket-list sights.
+However, this is not a tour for those who like a lie-in.
+With lots of travel and plenty of early starts, you’ll be pretty tired by the end of it.
+But if this is all the time you’ve got in Japan, you need to make it worth it.

 The savings (and the costs)

 If we add up every Shinkansen ride on this itinerary, the grand total would be an eye-watering ¥80,450 — and that’s not counting non-Shinkansen travel.
 Compared to your pass which costs ¥50,000, that’s savings of just over ¥30,000.
 That can buy you a hell of a lot of sushi.

 There are a few smaller transport costs in the journey that aren’t covered by the JR Pass though.
 Also, when traveling within a city keep in mind that private train and bus lines aren’t always covered by the JR Pass.

 A trip like this requires schedules and planning, not a laissez-faire attitude.
 Pay attention to train times and avoid meanderings that lead you miles from the stations.
 Here are some more tips to make sure your trip runs smoothly!